com-480-data-visualization/com-480-project-data-viz-le-6/README.md

 ![events per decades](./analysis/events_per_decades.png)

-We can see that the type of events and their proportion evolved over the years.
+We can see that the types of events and their proportion evolved over the years.
-The three classic types of events (downhill, giant slalom and slalom) were always there, whereas Super G only emerged during the 80's and the parallel slalom even disappeared for a time.
+The three classic types of events (downhill, giant slalom and slalom) were always there, whereas super Gs only emerged during the 80s and the parallel slalom even disappeared for a time during the 00s.

+The exploratory data analyis is available in this [Jupyter notebook](/analysis/data_exploratory.ipynb).

 ### 1.4 Related work

 There is data available for results, rankings and athletes profiles.
 However, they are only shown as static tables and charts which are not really reader-friendly.
-We did not find something similar to what we want to do.
+We did not find anything similar to what we want to do.
 We would like to create dynamic visualizations that smoothly explore our data.

-- https://www.fis-ski.com : the FIS records all results, rankings and athlete information since the beginning of the AS-WC competitions (there are also various other sports).
+- https://www.fis-ski.com : the FIS records all results, rankings and athlete information since the beginning of the AS-WC competitions (there are also various other winter sports).
 - https://www.ski-db.com/ : the website on which we scraped the data also shows cool stats and rankings.
   For example: all-time greatest skier ranking.
 - http://ski-reference.com/ : a website that allows to query FIS website to compare two athletes or analyse the results of one run.